Skip to main content

 • “Total occupational and social impairment, due to such symptoms as: gross impairment in thought processes or communications; persistent delusions or hallucinations; grossly inappropriate behavior; persistent danger of hurting self or others; intermittent inability to perform activities of daily living (including maintenance of minimal personal hygiene); disorientation to time or place; memory loss for names of close relatives, own occupation, or own name.”

-In addition to this suicidality, a 100 percent on the PTSD rating scale also includes homicidal ideation in which a veteran might have thoughts of harming others.
-An intermittent inability to perform activities of daily living can involve a veteran feeling too depressed to get out of bed, take a shower, or change clothes.
-All of these symptoms and behaviors are consistent with the highest level of impairment as reflected by the rating scale.
+In addition to suicidality, a 100 percent on the PTSD rating scale can also include homicidal ideation, which means a veteran might have thoughts of harming others.
+An “intermittent inability to perform activities of daily living” may be seen by a veteran feeling too depressed to get out of bed, take a shower, or change clothes.
+All these symptoms and behaviors are consistent with the highest level of impairment as reflected by the rating scale.

 Do Veterans Need to Have All of the Symptoms Listed to Receive a PTSD Rating?

-As mentioned above, the General Rating Formula for Mental Disorders includes a large number of symptoms for each disability rating.
-Importantly, a veteran does not need to exhibit every symptom named in the PTSD rating scale in order to qualify for a specific rating.
-For example, a veteran who only experiences suicidal ideation and near-continuous panic or depression still falls under the 70 percent PTSD disability rating according to VA law.
+In other words, while the General Rating Formula for Mental Disorders describes multiple symptoms for each disability rating, a veteran does not need to exhibit every symptom named on the PTSD rating scale to qualify for a specific rating.
+For example, a veteran who only experiences suicidal ideation and near-continuous panic or depression might still receive at 70 percent PTSD disability rating.

-What if Your Symptoms Are Consistent with More Than One PTSD Rating?
+What if a Veteran’s Symptoms Are Consistent with More Than One PTSD Rating?

-Since PTSD is a complex condition and many of the symptoms within the rating criteria overlap, you may not fall completely into one percentage category.
-For example, you may experience mild memory loss in addition to impaired judgment and flattened affect, meaning your symptoms are consistent with both a 30 percent and a 50 percent rating on the PTSD rating scale.
+Since PTSD is a complex condition and many of the symptoms within the rating criteria overlap, a veteran may not fall clearly into one percentage category.
+For example, a veteran may experience mild memory loss in addition to impaired judgment and flattened affect, meaning they have symptoms listed under both the 30 percent and 50 percent rating descriptions on the PTSD rating scale.

 Since it is not possible to split the difference between the two ratings, VA must choose one to award.
-In these cases, VA should award the higher rating based on 38 CFR § 4.7.
-Specifically, when there is a question as to which of two evaluations should be applied, the higher evaluation will be assigned if the disability more clearly meets the criteria required for that rating.
+According to 38 CFR § 4.7, the higher evaluation should be assigned if the disability “more clearly meets the criteria required for that rating.”
+Basically, having symptoms from a lower rating should not interfere with a veteran’s ability to get a higher rating.

 Is PTSD an Automatic 50% Rating?

-What is the Average VA Disability Rating for PTSD?
+What is the Most Common VA Disability Rating for PTSD?

-On average, most veterans who receive VA disability for their service-connected PTSD are rated at the 70 percent level.
-Per VA’s rating criteria, a 70 percent PTSD rating reflects impairment in most areas such as, work, school, family relations, judgment, thinking, and mood.
+Currently, many veterans who receive VA disability for their service-connected PTSD are rated at the 70 percent level.
+A 70 percent PTSD rating reflects impairment in most areas of life, including work, school, family relations, judgment, thinking, and mood.
+These effects are often more easily documented than symptoms from other ratings.
+This PTSD rating also offers more examples of symptoms that affect occupational and social function, which can further improve the odds of demonstrating a disability.

-Importantly, if your PTSD significantly impairs your ability to work, you may be eligible for a total disability rating based on individual unemployability (TDIU) – a VA benefit that allows veterans to receive compensation at the 100 percent rate if their service-connected condition(s) prevent them from securing and maintaining substantially gainful employment.
+If a veteran’s PTSD significantly impairs their ability to work, they may be eligible for a rating of Total Disability based on Individual Unemployability (TDIU)—a VA benefit that allows veterans to receive compensation at the 100 percent rate if their service-connected condition(s) prevent them from securing and maintaining substantially gainful employment.

-• Your PTSD must be rated at 60 percent or higher on its own; or
+• The veteran’s PTSD must be rated at 60 percent or higher on its own; or

-• You must have a combined rating of 70 percent or higher when your PTSD is taken together with other service-connected conditions and at least one of those conditions is rated at 40 percent or higher on its own
+• The veteran must have a combined rating of 70 percent or higher when the PTSD is taken together with other service-connected conditions and at least one of those conditions is rated at 40 percent or higher on its own.

-How Much VA Disability Compensation Can I Receive for PTSD?
+How Much Is the VA Disability Compensation for PTSD?

-The amount you receive in monthly benefits depends on the disability rating assigned for your PTSD.
-Each disability rating percentage increment on VA’s rating schedule corresponds to a different monthly benefit amount.
+Each disability rating on VA’s rating schedule grants a different monthly benefit amount.
 The higher the disability rating, the more a veteran receives in monthly compensation.

 • 0 percent disability rating: $0.00 per month